ICGC-TCGA-PanCancer/cli/QuickStart.md

-#Pancancer CLI
+#Pancancer Workflow Launcher & CLI

 This quick-start guide will help you get started using the Pancancer CLI tool.

-The Pancancer CLI tool is a command-line interface tool that will allow you to interact with the pancancer components.
-The Pancancer CLI tool can be used to schedule and execute Pancancer workflows (include BWA, Sanger, and DKFZ/EMBL) on a fleet of virtual machines in a cloud-computing environment.
+The Pancancer Workflow Launcher and Command Line Tool (CLI) is a system that will allow you to schedule and execute Pancancer workflows (include BWA, Sanger, and DKFZ/EMBL) on a fleet of virtual machines in a cloud-computing environment.
+Currently, these directions focus on Amazon Web Services (AWS) but other environments are supported and will be documented in the future (OpenStack and Azure specifically).

 ![Pancancer CLI Diagram - Overview](/images/Pancancer_CLI_system_diagram.png?raw=true "Click for larger view")

-The diagram above shows some detail about how the Pancancer CLI tool is used to manage a fleet of VMs executing pancancer workflows.
+The diagram above shows some detail about how the Pancancer Workflow Launcher and CLI tool are used to manage a fleet of VMs executing pancancer workflows.
 The details of how this is done can be found in the document below.

 ##What You Need